Waterfall-shaped rosewood bookcase with mahogany drawer - antique

 Description

 William IV Mahogany and simulated waterfall shelf made from rosewood with a mahogany drawer at the base and turned legs ending with original brass casters.
-The shelf retains its original finish and is ready to be placed in your home.
+The shelf retains its original finish and is ready to be placed in a home.
 Year 1835

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything stems from Napoleon's reign.
-It imposed a significant resemblance and references to Roman and Greek ornamentation.
+It originated during Napoleon's reign, characterized by strong influences from Roman and Greek ornamentation.

 Manufacturer information